bigbosstony/N00769714.github.io/README.md

 (ALPR) extract vehicle license plate information from an image or a sequence of image.[@6213519]

-The second journal talks about why we use python programming language.[@1516083]
+The second journal talks about.

-The third article gives the information how to set up your own database by using PHP & MySQL. [@1510592]
+The third article gives the information.

-The last one covers how to improve user experience on our application.[@7030255]